flyinglightspeck/Swarical/README.md

 ```

 After the experiments are finished, you can download the results using `scripts/download_aws.sh`

 ```
 bash scripts/download_aws.sh --results
 bash scripts/download_aws.sh --extract-results

 ```

-Finally use the `utils/file.py` to post-process the results to generate charts.
+Finally, use the `utils/file.py` to post-process the results to generate charts.

 # Error with Large Point Clouds

-If you encountered an error regarding not enough fds, increase max open files system-wide to be able to run a large point cloud:
+If you encountered an error regarding not enough fds, increase max open files system-wide to be able to run a large
+point cloud:

 ``sudo vim /etc/sysctl.conf``